Jesus’ Life: Chapter 18 – The Passion And Death Of Jesus

 Severely weakened and in agony from His scourging, Jesus was ladened with a wooden Roman Cross and sent on his way to Golgotha (Aramaic) which meant “Place of the Skull”.

-Although it was routine practice for all condemned criminals to carry their own crosses, the soldiers forced a passer-by, Simon of Cyrene (Libya) – the father of Alexander and Rufus, to carry Jesus’ cross behind Him for at least part of His lonely journey; the soldiers were concerned that Jesus would die on-route thus depriving them of their intended goal, seeing Jesus crucified and suffering further excruciating pain, nailed and hanging until death.
+Although it was routine practice for all condemned criminals to carry their own crosses, the soldiers forced a passer-by, Simon of Cyrene (Libya) – the father of Alexander and Rufus, to carry Jesus’ cross behind Him for at least part of His lonely journey; the soldiers were concerned that Jesus would die on-route thus depriving them of their intended goal, having Jesus stripped naked and crucified, then left to suffer the excruciating pain of hanging from his nailed hands and feet until death.

 A large group of people followed the condemned Jesus to Golgotha (Calvary), led by his executioners.
 They included a group of women as well as Mary his Mother, Mary Magdalene and the Apostle John, ‘the disciple whom Jesus loved’.
 Jesus turned to the “mourning and wailing” women and said, “Daughters of Jerusalem, do not weep for me but weep for yourselves and for your children”.
 (Luke 23:28)